Joe1310/Tsuro-Machine-Learning-AI/README.md

 The saved versions of the agents are too big in size to upload to github but can be found here: https://www.dropbox.com/sh/df3cv0y21v8lgry/AAC-BwidXNepfrSShn-VE7bGa?dl=0

-\nReplace the folders in the github download with the folders found at the link above to resume from where i left it.
+Replace the folders in the github download with the folders found at the link above to resume from where i left it.